ddigiorg/htm-python/notes.md

 #####Learning

 Update the synapse permanances of active columns.
-+ If the synapse value is 1, increment the synapse permanance
++ Increment synapse permanence if the synapse value is 1
-+ If the synapse value is 0, decrement the synapse permanance
++ Decrement synapse permanence if the synapse value is 0
 + Bound the synapse permanance between 0 and 100

 #####Plasticity